hellokayas/hellokayas.github.io/_pages/about.md

 Recent News
 ------
+* Aug 2025 - I passed my PhD Prospectus exam.
+One more step to go!

 * July 2025 - I am working as Machine Learning Engineer at [Pinterest](https://www.pinterestcareers.com/departments/engineering/) for summer internship.
 I will be working in the Home Feed Ranking team in the Core Engineering Org.

 * May 2025 - Invited to talk at [Salesforce AI Research](https://www.salesforceairesearch.com/) forum where I presented my research [ReadmeReady](https://joss.theoj.org/papers/10.21105/joss.07489).
 Read about it [here](https://medium.com/@pidnas94335/readmeready-free-and-customizable-code-documentation-with-llms-a-fine-tuning-approach-fd9fdd2d1ce9)